 Other Paid UC Employees

 Includes all benefits available to UC employees based on scholar’s payroll title and duration requirements.
 Scholar or employing department must purchase medical evacuation and repatriation of remains benefits.
-You can download and complete the A-G Medical Evacuation and Repatriation coverage application, here.
-The application and payment must be submitted by mail.
+You can download and complete the A-G Medical Evacuation and Repatriation coverage application,

 Contact: Departmental benefits coordinator or human resources representative at UC Merced.